Many of our new members ask us what the difference is, here is a quick guide.

 However if you attend class and regularly practice at home you will naturally improve your strength, mobility and balance, which will aid your body's natural ability and help reduce falls.

-T ai Chi is commonly performed as a low-impact exercise, which means it won't put much pressure on your bones and joints.
-Making it suitable for anyone, regardless of age. - Our pupils range from 6 months to 97 years of age!
+T ai Chi is commonly performed as a low-impact exercise, which means it won't put much pressure on your bones and joints, making it suitable for anyone, regardless of age.
+Our pupils range from 5 to 97 years of age!
 We would always recommend you get advice from your GP before starting a new exercise program.
 You may need to take certain precautions if you're pregnant, have a hernia, back pain or severe osteoporosis.

-Yes, such as Yang, Chen and Wu.
+Yes, such as Yang, Chen, Sun, and Wu.
 Some teachers often practise a combination of styles.
-The main differences between the different tai chi styles are in the speed of movement and the way the body holds the postures.
+The main differences between the different Tai Chi styles are in the speed of movement and the way the body holds the postures.

 Important for supporting and protecting joints and is essential for normal physical function.